Stibius/TerrainGenerator/README.md

 # Terrain Generator

-Application for generation and visualization of terrains with shadow mapping.
+Application for generation and visualization of terrains with textures and shadow mapping.

 ### External libraries: